rcalix1/MachineLearningFoundations/SVD/README.md

 - The eigenvalue solver **does not guarantee ordering**.
 - SVD libraries (LAPACK, NumPy, MATLAB, PyTorch) explicitly **sort the singular values** and reorder \(U\) and \(V\) accordingly.

-If you want, I can add additional sections (QR iteration, bidiagonalization, geometric interpretation, plots, etc.).